 Christians and non-Christians alike have long held the four gospels of the New Testament to be the only historically reliable accounts of the life and teachings of Jesus of Nazareth.
 However, media stories and best-selling books have, in recent years, surfaced to claim that there are certain alternative writings about Jesus that are just as important as the four Gospels.
 Some of these writings include documents or fragments of documents attributed to prominent early Christians, such as Peter, Thomas, Mary Magdalene, Judas, James, Philip and Andrew.
 It is argued that many of these writings contain “secret” teachings of Jesus, some of which contradict the New Testament and some of which “fill in the gaps” of the “biased” Gospel accounts.

 What should informed believers and nonbelievers make of these alternative writings?
 Were they written by disciples of Jesus as they claim?
 How do they compare with the New Testament gospels?
 Are these works truly “lost gospels?”
 To answer these kinds of questions, this film brings together top scholars, such as Dr. Craig Blomberg, Dr. Craig Evans, Dr. Gary Habermas, Dr. Ben Witherington III and others.
-These scholars discuss, among other issues, the relationship between these works and the New Testament and startling facts about the groups who composed these alternative works.
-This DVD can be purchased at www.visionvideo.com.
+These scholars discuss, among other issues, the relationship between these works and the New Testament and startling facts about the groups who composed these alternative works. www.visionvideo.com.